khadile/MVP_BusinessCards/docs/features/preview.md

 ## Conclusion

 The Card Preview component is now fully implemented and polished, providing users with an accurate, real-time representation of their digital business card.
-The IXL-branded design creates a professional, modern experience that enhances the overall user journey and builds confidence in the platform.
+The ILX-branded design creates a professional, modern experience that enhances the overall user journey and builds confidence in the platform.

 The component serves as a foundation for future enhancements while maintaining high performance and accessibility standards.

+The preview only shows info and links added by the user in StepContacts.